Ponymation: Learning Articulated 3D Animal Motions from Unlabeled Online Videos: Experiments

-\paragraph{Datasets.} To train our model, we collected an \emph{AnimalMotion} dataset consisting of video clips of several quadruped animal categories extracted from the Internet.
-The statistics of the dataset are summarized in \cref{tab:dataset}.
+To train our model, we collected an \textbf{AnimalMotion} dataset consisting of video clips of several quadruped animal categories extracted from the Internet.
+The statistics of the dataset are summarized in \Cref{tab:dataset}.
 As pre-processing, we first detect and segment the animal instances in the videos using the off-the-shelf segmentation model of PointRend~\cite{kirillov2019pointrend}.
 To remove occlusion between different instances, we calculated the extent of mask overlap in each frame and exclude crops where two or more masks overlap with each other.
 We further apply a smoothing kernel to the sequence of bounding boxes to avoid jittering.
 The non-occluded instances are then cropped and resized to $256 \times 256$.
 The original videos are all at 30fps.
-To ensure sufficient motion in each sequence, we remove frames with minimal motion (roughly $20\%$), measured by the magnitude of optical flow estimated from RAFT~\cite{teed2020raft}.
-To conduct quantitative evaluations and compare with previous methods, we also use PASCAL VOC~\cite{everingham2015pascal} and APT-36K~\cite{yang2022apt}, both of which provide 2D keypoint annotations for each animal in the image.
+To ensure sufficient motion in each sequence, we remove frames with minimal motion, measured by the magnitude of optical flows within the instance mask estimated from RAFT~\cite{teed2020raft}.
+To conduct quantitative evaluations and comparisons, we also use PASCAL VOC~\cite{everingham2015pascal} which contains $108$ images of horses, and APT-36K~\cite{yang2022apt} which contains $81$ video clips of horses, each consisting of $15$ frames.
+Both datasets provide 2D keypoint annotations for each animal in the image, allowing us to evaluate the geometric accuracy of the reconstructed shapes and generated motions.